Billionaire Profile

 Early Life and Education

-Yang Yuanqing was born on November 12, 1964, in Hefei, Anhui province, China.
-His parents were surgeons, and despite their professions, the family faced financial challenges.
-Yang showed early promise and pursued computer science, earning a bachelor's degree from Shanghai Jiao Tong University in 1986 and a master's degree from the University of Science and Technology of China (USTC) in 1988.
+Yang Yuanqing was born in Hefei, Anhui Province, China, on November 12, 1964.
+His parents were surgeons.
+Yang initially grew up in poverty.
+He earned a bachelor's degree in computer science from Shanghai Jiao Tong University in 1986, followed by a master's degree in computer science from the University of Science and Technology of China (USTC) in 1988.
+He chose to study computer science, defying his parents' wishes for him to pursue a career in medicine.

 Key Business Strategies